-Woman carrying blowtorch, searching for local DCFS flees gas station in old school bus
+Florida woman with blowtorch crashes graffiti-covered school bus through Covington school fence

 Latest Weather Blog

-Woman carrying blowtorch, searching for local DCFS flees gas station in old school bus
+Florida woman with blowtorch crashes graffiti-covered school bus through Covington school fence

-MANDEVILLE - Deputies arrested a woman who walked into a local gas station carrying a blowtorch and asked for the local Department of Children and Family Services before fleeing the scene and crashing into an academy fence.
+COVINGTON - Deputies arrested a woman who walked into a gas station carrying a blowtorch and asking for the local Department of Children and Family Services office before leaving the business and crashing through the fence at a nearby school.

 According to the St. Tammany Parish Sheriff's Office, deputies were called to a gas station on Florida Street in Mandeville after a woman, later identified as 37-year-old Jarvis Jade, entered the store with a blowtorch and asked for the local DCFS.
 Witnesses said she arrived in an old school bus covered in graffiti with a Virginia license plate.

-The STPSO chased the bus into downtown Covington where Jade eventually crashed into a fence outside of St. Scholastica Academy.
+The Sheriff's Office chased the bus into downtown Covington where Jade eventually crashed into a fence outside of St. Scholastica Academy.

-Jade was taken into custody following the crash.
+She was taken into custody following the crash.
 Deputies say she had been living in the bus for the past month.

-It was not immediately clear why Jade fled the scene or why she was seeking DCFS.
+It was not immediately clear why Jade was seeking DCFS.

 Trending News

-The STPSO says the woman's charges are pending.
+The Sheriff's Office said the woman's charges are pending.

 More News